jason1ng/airtrace/README.md

 ## Attribution and Credits

-This project is built upon the work of several excellent open-source projects and utilizes data from external API providers.
+This project is built upon the work of several excellent open-source data sets and utilizes data from external API providers.
 We extend our gratitude to them:

 ### Data & Services
 * **Air Quality Data:** Provided by the **[World Air Quality Index Project (AQICN)](https://aqicn.org/)**.